arminsalmasi/call_center_simulation/notes.md

      - Secure Communication: Implement encryption mechanisms (e.g., SSL/TLS) to ensure secure communication between the client and the server.
      - Data Protection: Apply appropriate measures to protect sensitive data, including employee information and call records, adhering to data protection regulations and best practices.
 ---------------------------------------------------------
-# Task 3
-## performance, and reliability.
+# performance, and reliability.
 Here are some test cases and stress situations that can be useful to consider:
   1. Error Handling and Logging Test Cases:
     - Test error scenarios, such as entering invalid data, and ensure the system handles errors and provides error messages.
     - Verify that the system logs critical events, errors, warnings, and user interactions accurately for auditing and troubleshooting purposes.